michelacameletti/risultati_modello_inla/README.md

 First of all, I would like to advise to structure the paper a bit further by grouping al methodology aspects in to the methods section.
 Now they are partly still in sections with results.

  - **The structure of the "Materials and Methods" section was slightly changed.
-Now, it includes a "Software" subsection where the code and software details are explained.
+Now, it includes an "Implementation" subsection where the code and software details are explained.
 Originally, these  pieces of informations were included in the "Results" section".**

 Second, I have the following questions and suggestions: